royalapplications/docs/src/r2023/scripting/objects/connections/royalsshconnection.md

 Type: `string`, Default Value: `Empty String`
 Assign a key sequence task object to this object by specifying the key sequence task object's name.
 ## Logging
+### CreateTextFileFromRecording
+Type: `bool`, Default Value: `false`
+Creates a text file from the ANSI recording after the connection has been disconnected
 ### EnableLoggingOSX
 Type: `bool`, Default Value: `false`
 If set to true, logging is enabled on macOS.